zendeskarchive/futuresimple.github.com/content/posts/2012-03-19-the-battle-of-soa-long-term-vision.markdown

 I like to look at SOA from Super String Theory perspective :).
 Services for me are like small strings.
 They randomly vibrate - act differently and they interact with each other.
 Together they create something bigger that they are even not aware of.
 They can create different things too depending of the mixture of the right strings.
 It all feels really coherent.

-Btw we do exactly the same thing in our code.
+By the way, we do exactly the same thing in our code.
 We encapsulate parts of the logic and put it in one place.

 ## **Development**